techmatters/flex-plugins/twilio-iac/docs/terragrunt.md

 }
 ```

 The entire directory structure at `../../terraform-modules` will be copied into the local cache.
-Then the directory relative path `stages/provision` within that cache will be used as the working directory for terragrunt and the root directory it uses to run terraform commands.
+Then the directory relative path `stages/provision` within that cache will be used as the working directory for terragrunt.
+Terragrunt will run terraform commands from within that directory.

 So in this simple example, if we weren't doing some magic to make helpline/environment argument driven, the `.terragrunt-cache` in the provision stage would look something like this: